 The Learning Abroad Center is available to assist with resources and program design recommendations.
 The program leader's salary is paid by their department, college, or by the students on the program as part of the program fee.

-For more information, or to begin the process of creating a program, contact one of the Learning Abroad Center staff members listed below.
+For more information, or to begin the process of creating a program, contact the appropriate Learning Abroad Center staff member:

 Sarah Tschida: Humphrey School of Public Affairs